gatk-workflows/gatk4-germline-snps-indels/README.md

 filtering portion of the GATK Best Practices (June 2016) for germline SNP and Indel discovery in human whole-genome sequencing (WGS) and exome sequencing data.

-*NOTE: joint-discovery-gatk4-fc.wdl is a slightly modified version of the original to support users interested in running the workflow on [FireCloud](https://software.broadinstitute.org/firecloud/).*
+*NOTE: joint-discovery-gatk4-local.wdl is a slightly modified version of the original to support users interested in running the workflow locally.*

 #### Requirements/expectations
 - One or more GVCFs produced by HaplotypeCaller in GVCF mode